-The ruling confirmed that Congress can restrict issuance of state and local taxexempt debt and could even rescind the tax-exemption altogether.6 Nevertheless, outright repeal of the tax-exemption is unlikely.
-Instead, Congress has limited legislative action to modification of the existing rules and definitions governing taxexempt bonds for private activities.
-Generally, Congress limits the amount of taxexempt debt that can be used for private-activities and restricts the type of private activities that can be financed with tax-exempt bonds.
+The ruling confirmed that Congress can restrict issuance of state and local tax-exempt debt and could even rescind the tax-exemption altogether.6 Nevertheless, outright repeal of the tax-exemption is unlikely.
+Instead, Congress has used legislative action to modify the existing rules and definitions governing tax-exempt bonds for private activities.
+Generally, Congress limits the amount of tax-exempt debt that can be used for private-activities and restricts the type of private activities that can be financed with tax-exempt bonds.
 Congress can, and does, encourage selected private activities by exempting the activity from the volume cap or by allowing tax-exempt financing for the private activity.

+Issues for Congress

-Issues for Congress.
-As noted above, Congress uses two primary means to restrain the use state and local debt for private activities: an annual state volume limit (or separate national aggregate limit) and restrictions on the type of qualified private activities.
+As noted above, Congress uses two primary means to restrain the use of state and local debt for private activities: an annual state volume limit (or separate national aggregate limit) and restrictions on the type of qualified private activities.
 The private activity bond volume limit, which originated in the Deficit Reduction Act of 1984 (P.L.
 98-369), was implemented because "Congress was extremely concerned with the volume of tax-exempt bonds used to finance private activities."7 The limit and the list of qualified activities were both modified again under the Tax Reform Act of 1986 (TRA 1986, P.L.
 99-514).
-At the time of the TRA 1986 modifications, the Joint Committee on Taxation identified the following specific concerns about tax-exempt bonds issued for private activities:8 agent, usually a bank).
-In contrast, a registered bond includes the owner's name on the bond and a change in ownership must be registered with the issuer (or the issuer's agent).
-For a full discussion of the impact of the South Carolina vs. Baker case on tax-exempt bonds, see Bruce Davie and Dennis Zimmerman, "Tax-Exempt Bonds After the South Carolina Decision," Tax Notes, vol. 39, no. 13, June 27, 1988, p.
-1573.
+At the time of the TRA 1986 modifications, the Joint Committee on Taxation identified the following specific concerns about tax-exempt bonds issued for private activities:8